ompl/ompl/doc/markdown/CForest.md

 __Contents:__

 - \ref cf_ompl
  - \ref cf_diff
  - \ref cf_examples
  - \ref cf_results
  - \ref cf_advanced
   - \ref cf_implementation
   - \ref cf_limitations
   - \ref cf_compatible

 CForest was proposed by M.Otte and N. Correll in [this paper.](http://www.mit.edu/~ottemw/html_stuff/pdf_files/otte_ieeetro2013.pdf)

 The main idea behind CForest is that many trees are built in parallel between the same start and goal states.
+The key concepts of CForest are:

-Each time a better solution is found, it is shared to all other trees.
-The three main characteristics of CForest are:
+- Every time a tree finds a better solution, it is shared to all other trees so that all trees have the best solution found so far.
 - Trees are expanded into regions that are known to be beneficial.
 Samples that cannot lead to a better solution are immediately discarded.
 - Trees are pruned every time a better solution is found.
 Those states in the tree that do not help to find a better solution are removed from the tree.